ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/examples.rst

 .. image:: /_static/images/examples/report_chart.png

-Custom test parameter
+"Text" parameter
 -------------------

-The ``custom`` parameter is used to construct values calling other variables.
+The ``text`` parameter is used to construct values calling other variables.

 For example, consider a test containing the following 2 variables:
   - DEST_IP with the value 192.168.1.1